j-bb/ivar/README.md

 # Definitions
 - _Use case_ is a consistent and complete interaction from an _Actor_ with the _System_.
 It is a business transaction.
 On a technical side, it will generate a database transaction.
 - _Step_ is part of a use case, an atomic unitary interation from an _Actor_ with the _System_.
 On a UML diagram, we would draw a _use case_ composed of 1 or seferal _steps_.
 Interaction direction: sometime the _step_ interaction is from _actor_ to the _system_, sometime it is the other way around, the _step_ interaction is from the _system_ to an _actor_.
-- _Actor_ for now, only end user is possible Actor in Ivar.
+- _Actor_ is the starting point or the ending goal of an interaction with the _system_.
+For now, only end user is possible _actor_ in Ivar.
 It is in the intellectual roadmap to allow other systems to be actors and use an API.
 - _System_ the thing you are trying hard to define, develop, deploy and use :-)
 - _targapp_ is an application defined in Ivar language and produce by ivarc, the Ivar language compiler.
 - _targapp arch_ is the set of tech, the software architecture, that underlie targapp.
 For now, there is only one possible targapp arch.